NickStrupat/EntityFramework.Triggers/README.md

 As you may have guessed, what we're doing above is enabling automatic insert and update stamps for any entity that inherits `Trackable`.
 Events are raised from the base class/interfaces, up to the events specified on the entity class being used.
 It's just as easy to set up soft deletes (the Deleting, Updating, and Inserting events are cancellable from within a handler, logging, auditing, and more!).

-Check out https://github.com/NickStrupat/EntityFramework.Rx for my "Reactive Extension" wrappers for even more POWER!
+### Manual overriding to enable triggers

-If you can't easily change what your DbContext inherits from (ASP.NET Identity users, for example) you can override `SaveChanges()` in your DbContext class to call the `SaveChangesWithTriggers()` extension method.
-For async/await functionality, override `SaveChangesAsync(CancellationToken)` to call `SaveChangesWithTriggersAsync(cancellationToken)`.
-Alternatively, you can call `SaveChangesWithTriggers()` directly instead of `SaveChanges()`, although that means breaking away from the usual interface provided by `DbContext`.
+If you can't easily change what your `DbContext` class inherits from (ASP.NET Identity users, for example), you can override your `SaveChanges...` methods to call the `SaveChangesWithTriggers...` extension methods.
+Alternatively, you can call `SaveChangesWithTriggers...` directly instead of `SaveChanges...` if, for example, you want to control which changes cause triggers to be fired.

 ```csharp
 class YourContext : DbContext {